-In this tutorial we look at a band 9 essay.
+In this tutorial we review a task 2 band 9 essay for the IELTS exam.
 Ellen gives some general writing advice like how important it is to know the band descriptors, analyze the question thoroughly and brainstorm BEFORE you begin to write anything.

 In this tutorial you will learn: